-(WATCH) Colonial Newport: An American Experiment
+(WATCH) Colonial Newport: An American Experiment - Newport Buzz

 Eats:

-If you’re looking for some great spots to dine, we recommend hitting up local favorites such as ,LaForge Casino Restaurant (piano bar every Friday and Saturday night), Scarpetta, The Reef and Tavern on Broadway!
+If you’re looking for some great spots to dine, we recommend hitting up local favorites such as Tavern on Broadway with their Buck-A-Shuck Wednesdays or The Deck on Waites Wharf, the perfect waterfront dining destination with live music Thursday – Sunday.

+Want to dine where Newport eats?
+Head on up to Bellevue Avenue and visit La Forge Casino Restaurant.
+The La Forge Casino Restaurant has served the community as a famous local establishment for years.
+Located on the grounds of the International Tennis Hall of Fame, La Forge has long been a local staple providing a menu, style, and friendly atmosphere that reflects our commitment to an exceptional dining experience.

+Looking for our amazing food trucks?
+Check out the Amazo Pizza & Gelato truck, the La Costa Lobster & Tacos truck, the Cluck Truck!

 Party: